KyleAnna/Viva/Viva/people-in-viva/introducing-org-explorer.md

 description: "Introducing Org Explorer"
 ---
 # Introducing Org Explorer
 Org Explorer helps you visualize and explore your company’s internal structure, its teams, and people.
-It's available to enterprise users that have a Microsoft Viva license.
+It's available to enterprise users that have a "Viva Suite" or "Viva Suite with Glint" license, or the "Viva Employee Communications and Communities" subscription with the "People in Viva" service plan enabled.

 ## Availability